evancohen/smart-mirror/Fitbit-README.md

 - calories burned

 You can easily modify the fitbit-service.js controller to add more API GET methods and hook these up to variables that AngularJS can watch and display in the main Smart Mirror app.

+For help, please get in touch with the author of the Fitbit module/service for Smart Mirror at: https://github.com/Shogan